npruehs/azure-sample-container-info/README.md

 easier to read than most alternatives.

 ![Bicep](Documentation/Bicep.png)

+The Bicep file automatically applies the following tags of the resource group to all created resources for convenience:

+* _AppName_: Name of the application that the resource is part of (e.g. "azure-sample-container-info").
+* _CostCenter_: Internal cost center code (e.g. "T1").
+* _Owner_: Name of the business owner who's responsible for the resource (e.g. "Nick Prühs").
+* _Environment_: Environment name (e.g. "Development", "Test", "Production").
+* _Impact_: How important the resource is to business operations (e.g. "Low", "High", "Critical").

 Then, we can use [GitHub Actions](.github/workflows/windows-dotnet-functionapp-on-azure.yml) to automatically deploy any code changes to our staging environment.